Pameungpeuk: History

 Pameungpeuk was originally a larger area known as Kawedanan Nagara it was initially thought to be busy sub-district because an international port would be built like Sunda Kelapa Port in Jakarta (formerly Batavia).
 Before becoming part of Limbangan Regency (Garut) at that time, Kawedanan Nagara was initially included in Sukapura Regency (Tasikmalaya).
-This district was centered in Pameungpeuk, with an administrative area that included the sub-districts of Pameungpeuk, Bodjong, Rantjaherang, and Cisompet, before finally being divided into four separate districts in 1882: Cisompet, Cikelet, Cibalong, and Pameungpeuk itself.
+This district was centered in Pameungpeuk, with an administrative area that included the districts of Pameungpeuk, Bodjong, Rantjaherang, and Cisompet, before finally being divided into four separate districts in 1882: Cisompet, Cikelet, Cibalong, and Pameungpeuk itself.

 During the Dutch colonial era, Kawedanan Nagara (including the present-day Pameungpeuk District) was one of the largest rubber plantation regions in West Java, managed by the Dutch East Indies government.
 In the 1930s, the southern part of Garut experienced rapid growth in the plantation sector, particularly in rubber production.

 Several rubber processing factories were established in Cibalong, Cikelet (Condong), Cisompet (Bunisari Lendra), and Pameungpeuk (Bangbayang).
 The rubber produced in this region was exported internationally to meet the growing global demand for this commodity.

 To support the export activities, the Santolo Port, locally known as Cilautereun (meaning "resting water"), was constructed in the 1920s.
 It served as a major shipping hub for rubber and other agricultural commodities from Kawedanan Nagara (Pameungpeuk).
 The shipping route for rubber and tea exports began in Batavia (Jakarta), following the Java Sea westward, then turning into the Sunda Strait before heading south.
 Ships would stop at Tinjil Island, then Pelabuhan Ratu (Sukabumi) to collect additional rubber and tea from the surrounding plantations.
 The journey then continued to Santolo Port (Pameungpeuk), where more goods were loaded before the ships returned to Batavia (Jakarta) for international distribution.